-Some months back I sent a copy of the ebook version of Opalescence to Writer’s Digest for their 2nd Annual Writer’s Digest Self-Published eBook Awards.
+Some time back I sent a copy of the ebook version of Opalescence to Writer’s Digest for their 2nd Annual Writer’s Digest Self-Published eBook Awards.
 It wasn’t really finished editorial-wise but I had to make the deadline so I sent it anyway.
 There are no names for the judges, thus, mine was “Judge Number 39”.
-Following in full are comments I received back today, December 29, 2014.
+Following in full are comments I received back today, December 29, 2014:

 In Opalescence by Ron Rayborne we are presented with a story that fully researched and also richly imagined, a true life tale that is completely and convincingly imagined.
 By placing the richness of the past in the far reaches of the future, the author has crafted something memorable and original, something that gives the reader a bit of many different genres while also transporting them across years and miles while leaving them with memories of their time on the trail.
 The title seems to this reader to be not very unique or particular to the ideas of this book.
 Something more directly related to the themes and ideas addressed in the novel might have been more appropriate.
 The overall design of the book is professional and the cover image for the book is intriguing and evocative, suggesting the pristine beauty of the world which the novel will detail.
 Julie is an interesting character, one so focused on her role that we seem to learn only about her devotion to science.
 Switching the focus to Tom, and his quest, opens up a new world for the reader.
 The narrative meanders a bit and while there are scenes of great emotional or psychological interest, these are few and far between leaving the bulk of the novel to a kind of relentless push through the exposition of the story itself.
 Seeing Tom come to terms with himself, and his alien surroundings, is one of the great rewards in this book.